-At some point, federal agencies will only accept a driver license or ID card issued in compliance with the REAL ID Act as identification to board federally-regulated commercial aircraft or to enter federal facilities requiring identification.
-Find more information about REAL ID on the Division of Motor Vehicles (DMV) website wisconsindmv.gov.
+Beginning October 1, 2020 the Department of Homeland Security will require that you have REAL ID-compliant identification to board federally-regulated commercial aircraft or enter federal facilities requiring identification.
+Don't get left behind without a REAL ID.
+Find more information about REAL ID on the Division of Motor Vehicles (DMV) web site at wisconsindmy.gov.